wenhuach21/wenhuach21/README.md

+**Wenhua is actively looking for fully‑remote positions and would greatly appreciate it if you could share any relevanti opportunities.**

 Wenhua Cheng is a Software Engineer at Intel, with a strong background in large language model (LLM) quantization, model compression, and computer vision.
 Previously, he worked at Alibaba Cloud as a software engineer and at Intel Labs as a researcher.
 Wenhua holds a Master’s degree from Zhejiang University and a Bachelor’s degree from Nanjing University of Science and Technology.
 Wenhua’s expertise spans two main domains:

 **LLM Compression**: As the first author, he has contributed to methods such as **SignRound** and **SignRoundV2**, signed gradient descent-based rounding optimizations for LLM quantization, and **TEQ (Trainable Equivalent Transformation)**.